 Research & Selecting a Plot

 Before you can even call yourself a rice farmer you need to spend some time with your head in a book (or surfing the web).
 The growing season for rice is from March to September - October, with a 190-day growth, which means you should start thinking about your rice crop at the beginning of the year.
-You also have to decide what type of rice you would like to produce.
+You also have to decide what types of rice you would like to produce.
 Long-grain rice or short-grain?
+What about medium-grain?
 Be forewarned that you might be underwhelmed with the amount of rice you may be able to harvest; only large rice growers will be able to produce pounds and pounds of rice.

 Planting Rice Seeds